Andrija Zmajević: Work

 Zmajević wrote both in Latin and in the vernacular language, which he called "Slavic" (slovinski) and which he wrote using both Latin and Cyrillic scripts.
 He justified his decision to write in Cyrillic script since it was used by the "Illyrian" and overall Slavic world.

 Legacy

-Of recent, the Croatian Encyclopedia describes him as a 'Croatian archbishop and writer' and notes that his few remaining works are archived by HAZU.
+The Croatian Encyclopedia describes him as a 'Croatian archbishop and writer' and notes that his few remaining works are archived by HAZU.

-However, in the mid-19th century Zabrebački katolički list (The Zagreb Roman Catholic Journal) still corerectly named Andrija Zmajević as Serbian, not Croatian archbishop.